Wilgepoort

 Car camping in the bush.
 At night, in winter, it can get quite cold, so a warm sleeping bag is necessary.
 Longdrop at camp-site.

-Availability of water for drinking
+Availability of drinking water

 Climbing route guide

-Climbing information
+Climbing info

 Yes.